 Patients can be assured of a welcoming environment, private space with ensuite facilities and a quick follow up appointment.

 Endoscopist experience.
 Both unit and individual endoscopist performance is audited regularly.
-Dr Bloom is an accredited bowel cancer screening colonoscopist, has carried out over 8000 endoscopies and has an exceptional success rate.
+Professor Bloom is an accredited bowel cancer screening colonoscopist, has carried out over 8000 endoscopies and has an exceptional success rate.
 Your endoscopy or colonoscopy will be carried out after consultation about wishes regarding sedation; procedures can be carried out with no sedation, minimal sedation, or deep sedation.

 Upper GI Endoscopy